 - Training cost

-- Skills and technology transfer
+- Skills and technology transfer to Nigerians

-- Raw materials and components
+- sources of raw materials and components

 - Export earnings and destinations

 - Infrastructure developed so far by the company

 - Environmental, social and governance policies and plans

-- Utilisation of tax savings
+- The utilization of tax savings

 - 5-year business plan